trueheart78/book-notes/writing-ruby-scripts-that-respect-pipelines-blog/ch01-blog.md

   $stdout.puts output_line
 ```

-Now we can ipe out without worrying about color codes, and get some nice plain text.
+Now we can pipe out without worrying about color codes, and get some nice plain text.

 ### Piping In